Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 The Scribe Method is, first of all, the title of the bestselling book by Scribe Media’s founders.
 It is the foundation for the Book in a Box system that the publishing services offered by Scribe Media are built from.

-In a nutshell, here’s what The Scribe Method is (based on the book contents):
+In a nutshell, here’s what The Scribe Method is:

 - Prepare to write your book.
 This goes over mindset, such as expectation management and overcoming fears.